 The Delaware Office of Highway Safety (OHS) and police statewide are serious about seat belt safety.
 Seat belt use in Delaware is at an all-time high of 92.5%, yet still far too many people in our state continue to die as a result of being unrestrained when they are involved in a motor vehicle crash.

-Throughout the year OHS will fund overtime seat belt enforcement patrols for police departments statewide.
+Throughout the year OHS funds overtime seat belt enforcement patrols for police departments statewide.
 Much of the enforcement will occur in the afternoons and evenings when the majority of unrestrained injuries and fatal crashes occur.

-The OHS also partners with high schools, Dover Air Force Base, our OHS Corporate Partners, and Dover International Speedway to promote seat belt safety with many fun outreach & community events year round.
-OHS outreach events include the NASCAR Protect Your Melon event in May, Child Passenger Safety Week in September, and Teen Safety Week.
+The OHS also partners with high schools and OHS Corporate Partners to promote seat belt safety with many fun outreach & community events year round.
+OHS outreach events include Child Passenger Safety Week in September and Teen Driver Safety Week in October.

 OHS Efforts to Increase Seat Belt Use

 Year Round Seat belt enforcement: Police agencies in Delaware that have been identified as having a high number of unrestrained crashes in their jurisdictions may receive a grant from OHS to conduct additional overtime enforcement of the State's seat belt law for a period of one year.
 Enforcement is directed toward high crash locations and scheduled during peak times of the year when unrestrained crashes occur.

 So, buckle up, no excuses.
 Click It or Ticket.